 Documentation allows staff to thoroughly review and reflect upon the management process and will assist if future incidents occur.

 As school staff, we only want the best outcomes for the individual/s we encounter, whether students, parents or others in the school community.
 The management of a drug incident should promote the continued education of the individual/s.
 This is strongly emphasised in policy documents Australia-wide.
 Most importantly, the process should encourage healthier lifestyles for the individuals into the future and should certainly not cause any further harms eg. social stigmatisation that may cause the young person to disassociate from schooling or negatively affect their mental health1.

 As a school community, drug incidents should increase awareness about the importance of implementing effective harm minimisation strategies.
 Harm minimisation goes way beyond the punitive discipline that may be involved in a drug incident.
 It aims to prevent and intervene for all individuals within the school community, particularly those most vulnerable to drug use.

-This requires engaging young people, parents and others associated with the school community in age appropriate, engaging alcohol and other drug education as well as education that strengthens the protective factors to drug use and minimises the risk factors (NSW Department of Education and Training 2010).
-Encounter Youth continues to provide this to school communities Australia wide through our Party Safe Education Program.
+This requires engaging young people, parents and others associated with the school community in age-appropriate, engaging alcohol and other drug education as well as education that strengthens the protective factors to drug use and minimises the risk factors (NSW Department of Education and Training 2010).
+Encounter Youth continues to provide this to school communities Australia-wide through our Alcohol & Other Drug Education Program.